 I live in Massachusetts with my wife Rosalind Reid, who is also a science writer.
-In 2018 I’ll be in Berkeley, California, as Journalist in Residence at the Simons Institute for the Theory of Computing.
+I recently spent a semester in Berkeley, California, as Journalist in Residence at the Simons Institute for the Theory of Computing.
 I am proud to acknowledge a fellowship from Y Combinator Research, which provided support during the preparation of this book.

 If you have questions or comments about Foolproof, please send me an email: email@example.com.